sexfrance/LogMagix/README.md

 # LogMagix

-**LogMagix** is a custom Python logging package that provides styled, colorful log messages for various logging levels, such as success, warning, failure, and more.
-It includes advanced features such as batch logging, file logging, customizable animated loaders, and ASCII art displays through the `Home` class, perfect for adding visual appeal to terminal-based applications.
+**LogMagix** is a custom Python logging package that offers styled, colorful log messages for various logging levels such as success, warning, failure, and more.
+It also features an animated loader class for providing a visual indicator during long-running operations in the terminal.
+Additionally, the new `Home` class offers customizable ASCII art displays for greeting users with special messages, branding, or system information.

 ## 🔥 Features

-- **Enhanced Logging Levels**: Support for `LogLevel` enumeration, including `DEBUG`, `INFO`, `WARNING`, `SUCCESS`, `ERROR`, and `CRITICAL`, allowing fine-grained control over log output.
+- Log messages for success, warning, failure, and informational levels.
-- **Batch Logging Mode**: Queue messages to batch display them at once.
+- Customize message colors using ANSI escape sequences.
-- **File Logging**: Optionally log messages to a file with rotating log handlers.
+- Time-stamped log messages for better tracking.
-- **Color Customization**: ANSI escape sequences for colorful terminal output.
+- Built-in animated loader for visually appealing loading spinners.
-- **Timestamped Messages**: Precise logging with time-based messages.
+- Customizable log and loader prefixes.
-- **Loader with Animation**: Built-in animated loader for long-running operations with customizable text and style.
+- ASCII art display for personalized greetings, system info, and branding.
-- **ASCII Art Display**: Display ASCII art with custom messages, branding, or system information.
+- Simple and flexible API with multiple ways to use the `Loader` class.
-- **User Welcome**: Personalized greetings in the ASCII art screen.
+- Customizable text alignment for the `Home` ASCII art display.

 ## ⚙️ Installation

-Install LogMagix locally:
+To install the package locally, clone the repository and run:

 ```bash
 pip install .
 ```

-Or via PyPI:
+You can also install it via `pip` from PyPI:

 ```bash
 pip install logmagix